SolaceSamples/solace-samples-cloudfoundry-java/_docs/java-app.md

 1. How to extract the Solace Messaging service credentials from the Cloud Foundry environment.
 1. How to establish a connection to the Solace Messaging service.
 1. How to publish, subscribe and receive messages.

+## Assumptions

+This tutorial assumes the following:

+* You are familiar with Solace [core concepts](http://dev.solacesystems.com/docs/core-concepts/){:target="_top"}.
+* You are familiar with [Spring RESTful Web Services](https://spring.io/guides/gs/rest-service/){:target="_blank"}.
+* You are familiar with [Cloud Foundry](https://www.cloudfoundry.org/){:target="_blank"}.
+* You have access to a running Pivotal Cloud Foundry environment.
+* Solace Messaging for PCF have been installed in your Pivotal Cloud Foundry environment.

 ## Obtaining the Solace API